-- In March 2022, Mitsui Fudosan and Nikken Sekkei formulated the "Manual for Calculating Greenhouse Gas (GHG) Emissions," an arrangement of the Architectural Institute of Japan's "LCA Guidelines for Buildings1" making its use easier in practical terms. - The new method is a simple method of multiplying the "total construction work amount" by a certain unit price, enables highly accurate GHG emissions calculation by using an upward stacking formula for each material. - We will proceed with the trial of this manual, and widely share it with related parties such as academic societies, construction companies, and real estate companies in the future.
-We will contribute to the realization of a decarbonized society through open innovation in the construction and real estate industries - 1: LCA guidelines for buildings: Established in 2013 by the Architectural Institute of Japan (AIJ) and is the only academically established guideline in Japan for calculating the life cycle environmental impact (LCA2) of buildings. - 2: LCA (Life Cycle Assessment): A method for quantitatively assessing the environmental impact of a product or service over its life cycle.
+- In March 2022, Mitsui Fudosan and Nikken Sekkei formulated the "Manual for Calculating Greenhouse Gas (GHG) Emissions," an arrangement of the Architectural Institute of Japan's "LCA Guidelines for Buildings\1" making its use easier in practical terms. - Changing from the conventional simple method of multiplying the total construction cost by a certain unit price to the new method of accumulating each component and material, enables highly accurate calculation of GHG emissions. - We will proceed with the trial of this manual, and widely share it with related parties such as academic societies, construction companies, and real estate companies.
+As a result, in 2023 the Real Estate Companies Association of Japan drew up its Construction GHG Emissions Calculation Manual. - \1: LCA guidelines for buildings: Established in 2013 by the Architectural Institute of Japan (AIJ) and is the only academically established guideline in Japan for calculating the life cycle environmental impact (LCA\2) of buildings. - \2: LCA (Life Cycle Assessment): A method for quantitatively assessing the environmental impact of a product or service over its life cycle.